Pr0fessionalBum/InterviewTestingRepo/README.md

 - uploaded files live in the top-level `uploads/` directory
 - sessions are stored in MongoDB
+- the interview experience uses browser microphone and camera permissions when voice or camera features are enabled
 - docs are intended to be published from the `/docs` folder using GitHub Pages